Best practices on personalizing the entire customer journey on different web pages

 The front page of Rajala, a Finnish photography specialist retailer in business for 100 years, shows generic content for first-time visitors, and content customized according to the interests and behavior of returning visitors.

 For Ruka, one of the leading ski resorts in Finland, personalization starts with segmenting visitors: customers who show interest in going to Ruka and travelers who are already in the area.
 There are two seasons in Ruka, winter, and summer, and they attract very different types of visitors.
 The customer segmentation data is used to display personalized content to push events, ancillaries, such as ski lift tickets, and accommodation options.

 The strategy of Power, a leading electronics retailer in the Nordics, is to assist the customer journey for better product discovery and conversion on the front page.
 Recommendations show the currently most popular products or products recently viewed by the visitor.

 The next phase of the customer journey is discovery or decision-making, where the retailer strives to help customers find and select the right product within the group of nearly similar alternatives.
 It’s also a good opportunity to recommend complementary products for up-sell and cross-sell conversions.

 Category pages are crucial to product discovery, serving as sources of traffic from search engines or paid ads.
 After the front page, they are usually the very next step in the shopping journey.

 With product recommendation strategies implemented on the pages, the results have been proven strong and effective.
-Purchase conversion rates have gone up by 170% compared to the group who don’t see recommendations, and average order value has gone up by 41%.
+Purchase conversion rates have gone up by 170% compared to the group that doesn’t see recommendations, and the average order value has gone up by 41%.

 Rajala is also using customer data to experiment with the placing of the product filtering component.